Have You Ever Really Loved a Woman?: Music video

+A screenshot of the music video.
+As of 2026, the music video is not available to watch on YouTube or any official platform.

 The music video for "Have You Ever Really Loved a Woman?" was shot in Málaga, Spain at Casa los Pavos Reales, starring Cecilie Thomsen and Amira Casar.
 It was directed by the music video director Anton Corbijn and was released in May 1995.

-It was posted on YouTube on October 31, 2008.
-The original video had the identifier "hq2KgzKETBw", and it had 98.3 million views and 409.6 thousand likes before being taken private.
-For unknown reasons, the original music video was taken private, and as of September 2025, is not viewable on Bryan Adams' official YouTube channel.
+It was posted on Adams' official YouTube channel on October 31, 2008.
+The original video had the identifier "hq2KgzKETBw", and it had 98.3 million views and 409.6 thousand likes.
+For unknown reasons, the original music video was taken private, and as of March 2026, is unavailable on YouTube or any official platform.

 Rerecording

 In 2022, Adams released a rerecording of the song with the label "Classic Version".
-It was shot in Vigo, Spain in July 2022.
-It was posted on YouTube on Bryan Adams' official channel on September 16, 2022.
-As of November 2025, this version has 25 million views on YouTube.
+The video was shot in Vigo, Spain, in July 2022.

+Personnel

+Personnel are taken from the 18 Til I Die liner notes.